Ruth Patterson, Ph.D. on Time-Restricted Eating in Humans & Breast Cancer Prevention

 A ring-shaped protein found in blood plasma.
 CRP levels rise in response to inflammation and infection, or following a heart attack, surgery, or trauma.
-It is one of several proteins often referred to as acute phase reactants.
-CRP binds to the phosphocholine expressed on the surface of dead or dying cells and some bacteria.
-This activates the complement system, promoting phagocytosis by macrophages, which clears necrotic and apoptotic cells and bacteria.
+CRP is one of several proteins often referred to as acute phase reactants.
+It binds to the phosphocholine expressed on the surface of dead or dying cells and some bacteria, activating the complement system and promoting phagocytosis by macrophages, which clears necrotic and apoptotic cells and bacteria.
 The high-sensitivity CRP test (hsCRP) measures low levels of CRP in the blood to identify low levels of inflammation that are associated with risk of developing cardiovascular disease.

 A naturally occurring substance capable of stimulating cellular growth, proliferation, healing, and differentiation.
 Growth factors typically act as signaling molecules between cells.
 Examples include cytokines and hormones that bind to specific receptors on the surface of their target cells.